"

 To provide a high level overview, each chapter opens with chapter level learning objectives.

-Following the objectives, a key moment in the history of anthropology is narrated, selected for alignment with the chapter topic to motivate interest.
+Following the objectives, a key moment in the history of anthropology selected for alignment with the chapter topic is narrated in a more personal fashion to motivate interest.

-The core of each chapter will be focused on developing the context needed to understand anthropological theory and methods in a particular time and place, and the issues they sought to address.
-Celebrated anthropological thinkers are identified alongside their key ideas and why their work mattered at the time, as well as contemporary evaluations of their significance.
+The core of each chapter develops the context needed to understand anthropological theory and methods in a particular time and place.
+Celebrated anthropological thinkers are introduced alongside their key ideas and why their work mattered at the time, as well as contemporary evaluations of their significance.

 • SUMMARY: ON EXCLUDED ANCESTORS

-Each chapter will conclude with a discussion of the core theme of the volume – What do inclusive histories offer to the chapter theme?
-To the extent possible, I will try to reach beyond the canon to examine the contributions of excluded ancestors – including field assistants and the residents of the communities under study, as well as marginalized ethnographers.
+Each chapter concludes by returning to the core theme of the volume – What do more inclusive histories offer us?
+To the extent materials allow, I reach beyond the canon to examine the contributions of excluded ancestors – including field assistants and residents of the communities under study, as well as marginalized ethnographers.

 • additional resources

-All references cited in a particular chapter will be listed in Chicago Author-Date style at the end of the final page, as the references below illustrate for this prologue.
+All references cited in a particular chapter are listed in Chicago Author-Date style at the end of the final page, as the references below illustrate for this prologue.

 Anderson, Mark.
 2019.
 From Boas to Black Power: Racism, Liberalism, and American Anthropology.
 Stanford University Press.